 Nicholas Jenkins, M.A.

 Counselor/Coordinator of Mental Health Advocacy Nick Jenkins received his degree from Southern Illinois University Carbondale and has been at Marquette University for the past 3 years.
 Nick considers himself to be a generalist and feels comfortable working with most mental health concerns and populations although has been focused on working with the college population for the past 6 years.
 Nick attempts to tailor counseling to the individual and uses an integrative approach that combines interpersonal, humanistic, multicultural and cognitive/behavioral counseling strategies.
 As the coordinator for mental health advocacy, Nick facilitates the suicide prevention training on campus, advising the student organization Active Minds and does programming to reduce stigma around mental health concerns at Marquette.
 Outside of his time at Marquette, Nick enjoys going to interesting restaurants around Milwaukee and makes the best mac and cheese in counseling center history.

 Brenda Lenz, M.S., L.P.C., S.A.C.

 Associate Director of Clinical Services Coordinator of Alcohol & Drug Treatment Service Brenda Lenz is a licensed professional counselor and certified substance abuse counselor.
 She has been at MUCC for 10 years working as therapist, the clinical director and with students with both mental health and substance use issues.
 In addition to college counseling, she has worked in community clinics and in private practice working with college aged students for the past 20 years.
 Brenda has a special interest in working with students who struggle with eating problems, more complicated mental health issues, athletes, and substance use concerns.
 Brenda uses a combination of motivational enhancement, supportive and practical cognitive and behavioral strategies to help students resolve their concerns and meet their personal goals.

-Dr. Stephanie Kohler-Neuwirth, M.D.
+Stephanie Kohler-Neuwirth, M.D.

 Consulting Psychiatrist Dr. Stephanie Kohler-Neuwirth graduated with a Bachelor of Science degree from Wisconsin Lutheran College in Milwaukee, WI .
 She subsequently attended Rosalind Franklin University/Chicago Medical School in North Chicago, IL, where she received a Master of Science degree in Applied Physiology followed by a Doctor of Medicine.
 She completed residency training in General Psychiatry at the Medical College of Wisconsin Affiliated Hospitals, and underwent an additional year of fellowship training in Psychosomatic Medicine.
 She is currently an Assistant Professor at the Medical College of Wisconsin and spends most of her professional time as consulting psychiatrist at the Marquette University Counseling Center, where she has been caring for students since 2012.
 As a psychiatrist, she is well versed in using medications to treat a large variety of mental health concerns, including anxiety, depression, bipolar disorder, and attention deficit hyperactivity disorder.
 She also enjoys providing insight oriented and supportive counseling to help students better understand their emotional concerns and grow as individuals.
 In her free time, she enjoys spending time outdoors with her family.

 Lynn O'Brien, M.S.S.W. - Licensed Clinical Social Worker and Licensed Marriage and Family Therapist

-Angela Zapata is a psychologist and the Diversity Coordinator at the Marquette University Counseling Center.
-She earned her Ph.D. in Counseling Psychology with an emphasis in multicultural and diversity psychology at Arizona State University.
+Angela Zapata, Ph.D. - Licensed Psychologist Counselor/Diversity Coordinator Dr. Angela Zapata earned her Ph.D. in Counseling Psychology with an emphasis in multicultural and diversity psychology at Arizona State University.
 Angela prefers to focus on building a strong relationship with students with whom she works and believes in a collaborative approach to help students.
 In addition to taking an interpersonal approach, Angela also helps students feel empowered to create the change they want to see in their lives.
 Angela uses mindfulness in both her work and private life, so strives to create a comfortable, inviting atmosphere in her office that is conducive to this task.
-She particularly enjoys facilitating group therapy as she has witnessed the power of peers in helping other students learn to be self-compassionate, find acceptance, and better be able to connect with one another, which positively impacts student experiences and their functioning.
-As a counselor for social justice, Angela works to create an inclusive environment and strives to engage in dialogue that increases awareness of systems of power, privilege, discrimination and oppression; thus she finds it important to not just work with individuals, but also the systems in which they function.
+She has witnessed the power of peers in helping other students learn to be self-compassionate, find acceptance, and better be able to connect with one another, which positively impacts student experiences and their functioning.
+As a counselor for social justice, Angela works to create an inclusive environment and strives to engage in dialogue that increases awareness of systems of power, privilege, discrimination and oppression; she works with individuals and the systems in which they function.

 Michael Zebrowski, Psy.D. - Licensed Psychologist